 – Advocacy for preservation, restoration or appropriate addition to endangered heritage sites, structures or cultural elements.

 – Innovative leadership that provides models for successful heritage preservation and the practice of traditional design.

-Entries must be submitted by May 10th, 2019 and include the following documentation:
+Entries must include the following documentation:

 1. A 250-500 word personal or professional biography of the nominee.